nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 - Ensure that the predetermined path can be traversed in the allotted time of three minutes

 - The top level controller communicates with the low level controller through USB.
-The low controller will then send a PWM signal to the motor driver that will control the motor's speed.
+The low level controller will then send a PWM signal to the motor driver, which will control the motor's speed.
 The low level controller will also send a digital signal to the motor driver that will control the direction of the motor.

 ## Constraints
 - Weight of the robot ( $\approx$ 10.376 kg)